jonathonwang/gulp-tasks-scaffold/README.md

 ---
 #### More to come...

 The documentation tends to fall behind what has actually been  implemented.
-If you want to see what other tasks this comes with, checkout the __[gulp-starter](https://github.com/jonathonwang/gulp-starter)__ repo.
+If you want to see what other tasks this comes with, checkout the __[gulp-starter](https://github.com/jonathonwang/gulp-tasks-scaffold)__ repo and take a look at the source files, I usually try to include decent docblocks.